CustomContractNetwork (CCN) Trading Down 36.1% This Week

-CustomContractNetwork (CURRENCY:CCN) traded down 30.8% against the dollar during the one day period ending at 20:00 PM Eastern on June 3rd.
+CustomContractNetwork (CURRENCY:CCN) traded down 64.8% against the dollar during the one day period ending at 22:00 PM Eastern on June 9th.
+CustomContractNetwork has a market capitalization of $83,419.50 and $1.00 worth of CustomContractNetwork was traded on exchanges in the last day.
+During the last seven days, CustomContractNetwork has traded down 36.1% against the dollar.
 One CustomContractNetwork coin can now be bought for about $0.0001 or 0.00000000 BTC on popular exchanges.
-During the last seven days, CustomContractNetwork has traded down 36.1% against the dollar.
-CustomContractNetwork has a market capitalization of $91,332.64 and $208.00 worth of CustomContractNetwork was traded on exchanges in the last day.

 Here is how similar cryptocurrencies have performed during the last day: